iAxstral/lab-arsw-p01-collaborative-architecture-board/docs/api-contract.md

   deserialized into `BoardElement`, before the controller method runs.
 It is still reported as `400 INVALID_INPUT` with the original invariant message (see error contract below), not as a generic malformed-body error.
+- `CONNECTOR` elements are validated at the `Board` level, not per-element: the check runs against the full `elements` list being submitted, so a connector can reference another element created in the very same `PUT` request.

 ## Error contract